 Square Bertha Collar

-is a bib-style collar made of a square or rectangular cut piece of fabric that is overlayed and draped around the neckline.
+A bib-style collar made of a square or rectangular cut piece of fabric that is overlayed and draped around the neckline.

 Stability shoes are for runners who have normal or medium arches who are mild to moderate overpronators.
 These shoes have some medial support and good midsole cushioning.
 Because normal or medium arches are the most common foot type, most runners will need Stability shoes.

 Boots and shoes are rated SD Type 1 to protect against the hazards of static buildup in the workplace.
-Static dissipating shoes regulate the buildup of electrical charge in a peron's body.
+Static dissipating shoes regulate the buildup of electrical charge in a person's body.
 Static dissipative shoes are commonly used in manufacturing of computer components, solvent based paints, explosives and plastics.
 Static dissipating products reduce the risk of static shock to people and to the manufactured product.

 Steel toes are most frequently found in industrial-style footwear that is meant to prevent injury in the workplace.
 Steel toes are tested by the A.N.S.I.
-(American National Standard Institute) for their ability to maintain a minimum clearance when compressed by different weigths.
+(American National Standard Institute) for their ability to maintain a minimum clearance when compressed by different weights.

-is a bottom hem commonly used on a men's polo shirt where the front hem is short and the back hem is slightly longer, resembling steps.
+A bottom hem commonly used on a men's polo shirt where the front hem is short and the back hem is slightly longer, resembling steps.

-an alloy of silver containing 92.5% pure silver and 7.5% other metals.
+An alloy of silver containing 92.5% pure silver and 7.5% other metals.
 Typically, a branding of the numbers "925" is stamped somewhere on the metal to indicate that it is sterling silver.